b00tc4mp/isdi-bootcamp-202501/staff/luciano-paravan/playground/bash/README.md

 #### mkdir -p

-Creates a directory and its specified subdirectories
+Creates a directory and its specified subdirectories.

 ```sh
 mkdir -p staff/lucianoparavanit